noellimx/SPA/README.md

 Run binary which takes in a set of 3 file paths:

 ## User Inputs

-User Inputs are placed in a common directory ```./tests/inputs```.
-See [Viewing Test Result](#viewing-test-result)

 1. Source script in SIMPLE (.simple)
 2. Queries in PQL and its expected results (.pql)
+User Inputs are placed in a common directory ```./tests/inputs```.

 ## SPA Outputs

-Outputs are placed in ```./tests/spa_logs```.
+3. Target output stores test result. (.xml)

+Output Folder: ```./tests/spa_logs```.
 See [Viewing Test Result](#viewing-test-result). \
-Also, outputs will not be persistently stored in the repository.
+Outputs will not be persistently stored in the repository.
 Run execution to obtain fresh logs.

-3. target output to store test result. (.xml)

-For simplicity the file names in each set should have the same name and differentiated by its file extension.
+For simplicity file names in each set should have the same name and differentiated by its file extension.

 ## Example - Execution